 Attractiveness and experience are two important requirements

 The regulations do however state that a team is only allowed a certain number of designated chassis for a season.
 A replacement driver cannot join the team until a chassis has been fitted and insured for the season.
 The driver cannot drive for a particular team until a valid MOT has passed.
+But he can rent a car at this link, and drive any car.

 Another requirement is that a driver cannot take part in any races until he has a guaranteed car; although this is not necessarily a strict necessity, especially if other members of the team are unaffected.
 Another requirement is that a team must be able to Tempest; if the list outside of Europe during a race weekend, they will be forced to play catch-up with crews from rival teams.
+The app fishing forecast tracks real-time weather and applies bass industry research & proven seasonal patterns to surface adapted forecast conditions, ratings, and tips.

 The idea is to encourage teams to grow as they play catch-up with one another rather than having every race at the same time.
 However, given that no team is the same, how different can a team be once a driver has been added or a team depleted?